 CAN YOU PAY ZAKAT TO RELATIVES?

 Yes, you can give zakat to your relatives if they are poor and needy.
-However, you cannot give zakat to your parents, children, spouse, siblings and other with whom you have blood relation.
+However, you cannot give zakat to your parents, children, spouse, siblings, and others with whom you have blood relations.

 PAY ZAKAT AND SAVE LIVES OF POOR PATIENTS OF PAKISTAN

 There are thousands of charity organizations all over the world that are striving to help the underprivileged community.
 One such organization is Transparent Hands in Pakistan.
 Transparent Hands is a crowdfunding platform that conducts the surgeries of poor patients of Pakistan free of cost.
 It also provides complete transparency to the donors that mean, donors can see where each penny of their donation is going.
 What Is The Meaning Of Zakat And What Is Zakat In Islam?